AmazonPrime Use Case

 The Problem (The "Why")

-• Confusion between Services: Users struggle to distinguish between Prime Video and Amazon Prime, leading to uncertainty about what they are paying for.
+Users frequently struggle to distinguish between Amazon Prime and Prime Video, creating uncertainty about what they are paying for and what benefits are included.Emotional Manipulation (Confirmshaming)

-• Lack of Transparency: It is often unclear which content is included in the subscription versus what requires additional payment/rental.
+It is often unclear which content is included in the subscription versus what requires additional payment or rental, increasing anxiety around hidden costs.

 Research & Insights